saigopinath8466/tomcat_maven_app2/README.md

 # CI-CD with Docker
-Here is the step by step instructions to host a highly available website.
+Here is the step by step instructions to host a highly available websites.

 ## Pre-requisites
 1. Create an account in dockerhub